KKTV/webpack-async-router/README.md

-# webpack-entry-router
+# webpack-async-router

 ## Overview
 This router works with webpack, after proper webpack config, this would be a perfect solution to get dependencies on-demand by current visiting path, e.g:

-While visiting `/`, which is home page of your web app, browser only loads `home` controller dependencies (with mapping router path, see Setup information below).
+While visiting `/`, which is home page of your web app, browser only loads `home.js` controller dependencies (with mapping router path, see Setup information below).
-On the other hand, when visiting `/signup`, browser will load `signup` controller dependencies asynchronously.
+On the other hand, when visiting `/signup`, browser will load `signup.js` controller dependencies asynchronously.
-If it's `/my-route` taking place, router would get `myRoute`(camelized) controller.
+If it's `/my-route` taking place, router would get `myRoute.js`(camelized) controller dependencies.

 ## Benefits
 - Reduce initial loading time.